Section 115 of the Constitution of Urabba Parks

 - (a) on behalf of a member whose membership is forfeited to Urabba Parks because of a default on a pledge; or

-- (b) as attorney for a member in respect of membership not falling in paragraph (a).
+- (b) as attorney for a member in respect of membership.

 (2) Powers under subsection (1):

-- (a) are only exercisable under a disposal warrant issued by the judicature of a public non-state jurisdiction of which Urabba Parks is member and enrolled in the register of members of Urabba Parks; and
+- (a) are only exercisable under a disposal warrant issued by the judicature of a public non-state jurisdiction of which Urabba Parks is member and enrolled in the register of disposal warrants; and

 - (b) is limited to execution of an instrument of transfer of membership and giving effectual receipt for membership sold.

 Note: Disposal warrants may only be granted by or under an expulsion order: see subsection 4(1).

 (3) Subject to subsection (4):